bmatcuk/arcaduinome/README.md

     The shift registers are used on the "low-side" of the LEDs to control individual LEDs (ie, the columns).
 We need 2 of these because we have "12" LEDs per row (each RGB LED is basically like 3 LEDs - we have 4 RGB LEDs per row, so, 4 x 3 = 12).
 The two ICs are "daisy chained" to make a 16-bit shift register; we just ignore the last 4-bits since we only need 12.
 Each pin of the shift register must be able to sink 20mA, and, if every LED in the row is "on", the IC as a whole must be able to sink 8 x 20mA = 160mA.
 This IC can easily handle that with it's open-drain outputs.
 Additionally, the outputs are latched, which the code takes advantage of.

 * **16x [NXP Semiconductors 1N4148,113 Standard Diode](http://www.digikey.com/product-detail/en/1N4148,113/568-1360-1-ND/763357)**
     Use any standard diodes you want, though lower forward voltages are preferable.
-These are just used to ensure that the buttons don't interfere with each other.
+These are just used to ensure that the buttons don't interfere with each other if you press two at the same time... particularly if they are in different rows.

 * **8x [120 Ohm Resistors](http://www.digikey.com/product-detail/en/CFM14JT120R/S120QCT-ND/2617666)**
     Use any standard 120 Ohm resistors you like.
 These limit current through the green and blue sections of the RGB LEDs.
 If you use different RGB LEDs, make sure to use appropriate resistors!
 The RGB LEDs I'm using have a 3.2V forward voltage for the green and blue sections, so these resistors should limit current to somewhere around 15mA.